Services for Persons With Disabilities

 General assistance is available in person, via phone or via live chat during designated service hours.
-Further information about the Libraries’ service hours and contact information is available online.
+Our website includes more information, including our service hours and contact information.

 Extended Assistance and Research Consultations

-Extended services and research consultations are available by appointment, Monday through Friday in Hahnemann Library and W. W. Hagerty Library.
-Because extended assistance may require users work with a subject specialist, users are encouraged to make an appointment in advance.
+Extended services and research consultations are available by appointment, Monday through Friday in the W. W. Hagerty Library and online.
+Because extended assistance may require users work with a Drexel librarian, users are encouraged to make an appointment in advance.